Conformance

 Self-Assertion (Interim)

-Until the test suite ships, conformance is asserted by the signer operator.
+Until an automated runner and formal verification workflow ship, conformance is asserted by the signer operator.
 To self-assert:- Implement every Core Conformance behavior in this document

 - Verify interoperability against the reference implementation at